 What programming will there be for birth-grade 12?

-We are thrilled to offer Worship Care by reservation for children ages birth-4 years old.
+We are thrilled to offer Sunday morning programming for birth – Grade 5!
 We’ll also provide children, as well as students, with weekly digital programming.
 These helpful resources will contain discipleship content that’s specific to each developmental stage.
 We encourage you to use these resources to spark conversations with your family during the week and connect intentionally during this unique season.
 Further updates will be made on our ministry webpages and social media accounts.

-Why aren’t we offering programming on campus beyond Worship Care (birth-4 years old)?
+Why aren’t we offering programming on campus beyond Grade 5?
 Why aren’t all ages coming back in the building on Sunday morning?

 - Our facilities staff is limited in the number of square feet they can clean according to protocols.
 Opening up all spaces would overwhelm their capacity to be able to provide the sanitary measures needed to provide an environment as risk-free as possible.